Take 5 minutes to see the difference

 The Practical Setup

 When content changes, copy it first.
 Name the copy with a version identifier—something like "v2025.06 - June Update"—and move it into a history folder.
 Then update the Master.
+When you are ready then assign the new version to Employees.

 Why This Matters